Estimate Time8 min

 • It's important to be proactive about taking required minimum distributions once you turn 73.

-• You must generally begin taking RMDs from retirement accounts each year by the end of the year, or face penalties.
+• You must generally begin taking RMDs from retirement accounts annually by the end of the year, or face penalties.

 • RMDs are taxed as ordinary income, but there are many ways to be strategic about taxes.

-As its name implies, an RMD is indeed required as part of the federal tax code for retirement accounts such as IRAs, 401(k)s, and 403(b)s.
-The SECURE 2.0 Act of 2022 delayed the RMD age—from 72 to 73—starting in 2023.
-In 2033, the RMD age will increase to 75.
-If you miss the deadline for 2023, you face a penalty equaling 25% of the total not withdrawn.
-The penalty will be reduced to 10% for IRA owners if the account owner withdraws the RMD amount previously not taken and submits a corrected tax return in a timely manner.
+An RMD is required as part of the federal tax code for retirement accounts such as IRAs, 401(k)s, and 403(b)s.
+In 2023, RMD age was increased from 72 to 73, and it will increase again in 2033 to 75.
+If you miss the deadline for 2024, you face a penalty equaling 25% of the amount not withdrawn.
+The penalty will be reduced to 10% if the account owner withdraws the RMD amount previously not taken and submits a corrected tax return within two years.

 "While you were working and putting money into a retirement account, that money was growing tax-deferred," says Monte Warren, an analyst for wealth management and experience at Fidelity.
 "The IRS doesn't let you hold onto that benefit forever.
 Eventually, you must start taking money out of the account, paying taxes on any pre-tax contributions and earnings."

 It may seem scary to start withdrawing the money you've spent so much of your work life accumulating.
-And if you're confused about basics, such as when withdrawals begin, how much you need to take out, the taxes you may owe on distributions, and what you can do with the money once you've taken it out, you're not alone.
+Don't worry, if you're confused about basics such as when withdrawals begin, how much you need to take out, the taxes you may owe on distributions, and what you can do with the money once you've taken it out, you're not alone.

 Fidelity Viewpoints